Janko-dev/isotropic_deep_learning/README.md

 ![alt text](datasets/tanh_visualization.png)

-Isotropic activation functions are designed to be rotation equivariant, i.e., for all rotation matrices $R$ and scalar $c \in \mathbb{R}$,
+Isotropic activation functions are designed to be rotation equivariant, i.e., for all rotation matrices $R$, there exists a scalar $c \in \mathbb{R}$, such that
 ```math
     f(R \mathbf{x}) = c R f(\mathbf{x})
 ```